Essential Information

 Public holidays

-There are trading restrictions on some public holidays, including Christmas Day, Good Friday, Easter Sunday and before 1pm on Anzac Day (25 April).
+There are trading restrictions on some public holidays, including Christmas Day, Good Friday, Easter Sunday and before 1pm on Anzac Day.
 Banks generally close on public holidays, but many shops remain open.
 Confirmed bookings, especially for accommodation, vehicle rental and Cook Strait ferry sailings, are essential if your clients are travelling during public holidays.
-A few establishments, such as some cafés, may impose a holiday surcharge of 10% to 20%.
+Some establishments, such as cafés, may impose a holiday surcharge of 10% to 20%.

 Qualmark